wjin0352/react-redux-instagram/README.md

 # My Photos

 ## Overview
 This application is called my photos.
+It’s a “curated” site allowing users to rate and comment on curated galleries.
+I will be adding the ability to create public galleries in the future.
 It shows people a list of photos I liked and provides the user ability to comment and upvote photos.
 This is an ongoing project to be refactored and more features built in.

 To like a picture simply click on the heart icon.
 To provide a comment on the